tomcritchlow/book/_chapters/the-strategic-independent.md

 - Building dashboards and reporting templates
 - Adding partnerships and relationships

-If you take this strategy & stewardship approach - when the client comes to review the strategy at month 6 you're still there working with the client and able to offer tangible and concrete insights into the work.
+If you take this strategy & stewardship approach - when the client comes to review the strategy at month 6 you're still there working with them and able to offer tangible and concrete insights into the work.
 How is the strategy evolving?
 Where should we adjust?
 What have we achieved?

-**Using this approach the average retainer length for clients I work with is 20 months.**
+In the 9 years I've been consulting I have one client I've been working with for 7 years and multiple 2+ year engagements.
+I attribute this to being willing to work on strategy and stewardship.

 I recall an important breakthrough for my own thinking - a client had hired another consultant to work on a project and afterwards I asked my client how the experience was and he said: